seankeane/react-ip-mapper/README.md

 <img src="screenshots/file_upload.png" alt="file_upload" width="100%"/>

+See `test_ip.csv` for example of how .csv should contain.
+Columns `"DestinationIP"` and `"SourceIP"` are required.
+All other headers/columns in the file will be ignored.

 Once you select your .csv file, the app will render a Google Map showing the mapped Source and Destination IP address.
 You can click on the markers to see details about a specific location and all data is displayed in a table under the map.

 <img src="screenshots/ip_map.png" alt="ip_map" width="100%"/>